architdatar/ml_uncertainty/docs/theory/parametric_models.md

 As mentioned in ESL Pg 233 [Ref 1].

-However, in the literature, some people have approximated the model degrees of freedom in the same way as that for linear models.[Ref 2.]
+However, obtaining this exact estimate will require simulation and retraining the model multiple times.
+Thus, we steer clear of it for now.
+In the literature, some people have approximated the model degrees of freedom in the same way as that for linear models.[Ref 2.]
 In this version (0.1.0), the degrees of freedom computed by the function `set_model_dof` which returns the class attribute `model_dof`, the degrees of freedom are computed by considering the non-linear model as a linear model as done in Ref 2.
-Thus, the foregoing discussion is about linear models.
+Thus, we use the same method.

 I.e., for a non-linear model given by: